 Keep yourself updated with the latest travel advice, support services and FAQs.

-You should be aware of any possible restrictions or risks with returning to home countries, as well as the Australian Government's travel advice and restrictions, which may prevent you from returning to Australia.
-We will continue to monitor this situation and how it might impact students’ ongoing enrolment.
+If you are considering travelling to your home country during the 2021/22 summer period, it is important that you are aware of any possible restrictions or risks regarding travel at this time.
+Refer to the Australian Government's travel advice and restrictions for travel from specific locations to Australia, which may change at short notice, and prevent you from returning to Australia in time for your upcoming semester.
+You are encouraged to monitor this situation and how it might impact your enrolment.
 For any visa enquiries, you should contact the Department of Home Affairs.

 Accessing healthcare, counselling and other services

 Healthcare and counselling

 Doctors practicing in Australia are restricted to providing health care services only to people located in Australia.
 If you are outside Australia, you will need to access your local health services for support and treatment.

 However, if you would like to access mental health and wellbeing support, the University has partnered with Workplace Options to provide counselling services to students based outside Australia.
 To learn more about this service, and book an appointment, visit the Counselling and Psychological Services (CAPS) page to explore these options.